mousakhan/Design-Portfolio/README.md

 <img src="Sign Up.jpg" style="height:350px">
 <img src="Forgot Password.jpg" style="height:350px">

 After they login, they will head to the groups page.
 To redeem deals, users must form groups by inviting their friends.
 If there are any active groups to redeem deals, this is where they will appear.
 The reason for having groups is that we can track who has redeemed what deal, and this information can be conveyed to venue owners.
 They can redeem any deals or invite friends to deals on this page.
+When they want to redeem, a pop-up appears where a code must be entered.
+Employees at venues know this code, and would enter it in for the deal to be redeemed.

 <img src="GroupsPage.jpg" style="height:350px">
 <img src="InviteFriend.jpg" style="height:350px">